 After brunch or lunch at The Ivy House, our final stop in Ocala is just a simple stroll through the downtown shopping district.
 The streets are filled with boutiques, gift shops, and antique stores that display almost as much local charm as they do items for sale.

-After spending 48 hours enjoying the best of Ocala, don’t be surprised if you find yourself thinking about moving to horse country.
-And even if you aren’t, you’ll still be thinking about how soon you can book your next trip to the area.
+After spending 48 hours enjoying the best of Ocala, don't be surprised if you find yourself thinking about moving here.

 Located in beautiful Ocala Florida, On Top of the World residents can enjoy any schedule that suits their tastes – from activity packed to unhurried.